nori-dot-eco/contracts/docs/LockedNORI.md

 function tokensReceived(address, address, address, uint256 amount, bytes userData, bytes operatorData) external
 ```

-This function is triggered when NORI is sent to this contract
+This function is triggered when BridgedPolygonNORI is sent to this contract

-_Sending NORI to this contract triggers the tokensReceived hook defined by the ERC-777 standard because this
+_Sending BridgedPolygonNORI to this contract triggers the tokensReceived hook defined by the ERC-777 standard
-contract is a registered ERC777 tokens recipient.
+because this contract is a registered ERC777 tokens recipient.
 [See here for more](
 https://github.com/ethereum/EIPs/blob/master/EIPS/eip-777.md#erc777tokensrecipient-and-the-tokensreceived-hook)_